zhullyb/monyhar/monyhar/docs/tab_helpers.md

 # Tab Helpers

-The `content/` layer of Chromium has a class called `WebContents`, which is one of the most basic building blocks of all of Chromium.
+The `content/` layer of Monyhar has a class called `WebContents`, which is one of the most basic building blocks of all of Monyhar.
 This document describes how `WebContents`es are used to build tabs in browser windows.

 [TOC]